ombori/grid-docs/core-services/users-management/README.md

 # Users Management API

-This guide provides detailed documentation on the User Management API available within the OmboriGrid Platform, enabling seamless user management across organizations or tenants.
+This guide provides detailed documentation on the Users Management API available within the OmboriGrid Platform, enabling seamless users management across organizations or tenants.

 # Table of Contents